+Cllr Ben Bradley MP, leader of Nottinghamshire County Council, said: "The full delivery of HS2's Eastern Leg is what the East Midlands needs to support and create highly skilled jobs, link communities to opportunities and decarbonise our transport network.
+COVID has hit disadvantaged households the hardest, this project and the development and regeneration it will bring will level the playing field and help us to bounce back from the impacts of the pandemic."
 HS2's Eastern Leg Set to run from Birmingham's Curzon Street station to the HS2 East Midlands Hub at Toton, to Chesterfield, Sheffield and Leeds, with the potential to extend to Newcastle and on to Scotland, the Eastern Leg of HS2 Phase 2b will connect communities that are home to over 13 million people and six million jobs.
 In February 2020, the Government confirmed that while the development and delivery of Phase One (from London to Birmingham) and Phase 2a (from Birmingham to Crewe) would continue as planned, the Government would undertake a review of Phase 2b of the project, publishing an Integrated Rail Plan (IRP) to consider how both its Eastern and Western legs can be best integrated within the wider transport network.
-We expect this to be published before the end of 2020.
+This is to be published in Autumn 2021.
 The evidence in this document demonstrates that a number of pertinent social and economic challenges disproportionately affect communities along the Eastern Leg of HS2 Phase 2b, both compared to the Western Leg of HS2 Phase 2b, and the UK as a whole.
 As well as outlining the nature of these inequalities, this report will explain how investment in our new high speed network will catalyse the regeneration, development and social mobility needed to address these disparities.
 For the full benefits of our new high speed network to be realised, it must be built in its entirety; both the Eastern and Western legs of Phase 2b should be delivered as soon as possible.

-$^{\mbox{\tiny 1}}\mbox{UK2070}\mbox{:}$ Make no little plans; acting at scale for a fairer and stronger future The East - West divide An analysis of social and economic indicators has revealed a stark disparity between the outcomes and life chances of communities living along the Eastern Leg of HS2 Phase 2b, compared to communities surrounding the Western Leg of HS2 Phase 2b.
+UK2070: Make no little plans; acting at scale for a fairer and stronger future The East - West divide An analysis of social and economic indicators has revealed a stark disparity between the outcomes and life chances of communities living along the Eastern Leg of HS2 Phase 2b, compared to communities surrounding the Western Leg of HS2 Phase 2b.
 Compared to communities on the Western Leg of HS2, the Eastern Leg of HS2 and its surrounding communities: